 A non-refundable $500 U.S. Dollars application processing fee is required for all OBSERVER applicants with the exception of Undergraduate students, LSU Health Shreveport alumni or their children, and full-time faculty spouses or their children.

 - A processing fee of $500 USD per application will be required.

 - The fee is non-refundable and non-transferable.

 - The fee must be paid with the application in order to process the application.
-It must be paid by a money order drawn on a U.S. bank and made payable to LSU Health Shreveport.
+I

-- Application fee may also be paid via PayPal.
+- Application fee must be paid via PayPal.
 Please contact the Office of the Registrar for more details.

 - LSU Health Shreveport conducts security background checks and drug screening on all US Citizens and Permanent resident applicants.

 - It is the responsibility of non-U.S. citizens/permanent residents to have a visa appropriate for the visitor category for which they are applying.

 - Foreign nationals, who are not U.S. citizens or U.S. permanent residents, may be required to present all original immigration documents to the LSU Health Shreveport Office of Legal Affairs in order to obtain appropriate written clearance prior to beginning the appointment.

 - It is mandatory that all applicants submit the appropriate LSU Health Shreveport form(s) fully completed and signed (with supporting documentation as requested on the form(s), including English translations, if applicable.)

 - All applicants who will be in a clinical setting shall complete the required HIPAA training.